Mining on Lium Compute Subnet

 Introduction

 Welcome to the Lium Compute Subnet mining guide.
 This subnet enables GPU owners to contribute computational resources to a decentralized network and earn TAO rewards.
-As a miner, you'll operate a distributed infrastructure consisting of a central miner server (CPU-based) that manages multiple GPU executors.
+As a miner, you'll operate a distributed infrastructure consisting of a central miner server (CPU-based) that manages multiple GPU nodes.

 Prerequisites